Bhanusharma67/bflyer-gatsby/src/pages/index.md

         promote your products or services.
 Social Media is the best platform to capture the right audience.
     - image: /img/seo-793032_1920.jpg
-      text: We are SEM experts and provide best services to gain the the market share by using search engine marketing technique.
+      text: We as an SEM expert, provides best services to gain the the market share by using search engine marketing technique.
 We are expert as a digital Marketing agency that promotes the websites by increasing their visibility in search engine results pages.